PedroDavid2001/Movie_Recommendation_Ontology/README.md

 The ontology was modeled in OntoUML using the corresponding Visual Paradigm plugin.
 The model was then exported to Turtle format and refined in Protégé.
 Finally, the ontology was exported as RDF/XML and manipulated in a Python environment using the Owlready2 library.

-The main goal of this example is to demonstrate the integration of different tools for conceptual modeling, ontology engineering, and knowledge-based application development.
+The main objective of this example is to demonstrate the integration of different tools for conceptual modeling, instance creation and manipulation, as well as the execution of SPARQL queries on an ontology.

 ---